rkuma183/wilsonmar.github.io/_posts/2017-03-25-agile-perftest.md

 2. **How to automatically identify performance issues (such as memory leaks) as part of System Demos at the end of sprints ...**

-   ... instead of waiting until it's a hassle and more expensive to make changes.
+   This avoids waiting until it's a hassle and more expensive to make changes.

    A central tenent of Agile is to measure progress by workable products of most value to customers.